 What Is a Declarations Page?

-The remaining information in your declarations page depends on the policy type (auto or homeowners) and your options.
-Here is basic information you'll find in each.
+The additional information included in your declarations page depends on the policy type (auto, homeowners, or umbrella) and the selections you make.
+Here is basic information you’ll find in each.

 Auto